vivaria/edisonrul.ing/docs/source/cards/code-a-ancient-ruins.md

-# CODE "A" ANCIENT RUINS
+# Code "A" Ancient Ruins

 > ① Each time a face-up "Alien" monster(s) is destroyed, place 1 A-Counter on this card. ② Once per turn, you can remove 2 A-Counters from anywhere on the field to Special Summon 1 "Alien" monster from your Graveyard.